Aioli – a creamy, dreamy garlicky sauce – or mayo if you will!

 Today, I am sharing with a you a recipe for a simple vegan, cashew based aioli to pair with fresh and roasted vegetables, or use as a spread for burgers and sandwiches.
 However you serve it, it’s fantastic and I know you’re going to love it!

 This Spanish inspired aioli recipe is:

 - vegan (of course)

 - contains a good amount of protein per serving!

 Traditional aioli is made with oil and garlic, some cuisines add egg yolks for extra emulsion, and many today, simply use mayonnaise as a base adding garlic and other flavors to their liking.

 For this recipe, we’ll be using raw cashews as our base.
 Cashews blend up ultra creamy, and are the perfect ingredient for veganising and making an oil-free aioli.
 Simply put, cashews are amazing!

 Add to the cashews a few garlic cloves, dollop of dijon mustard, squeeze of lemon, pinch of salt, and you’ve got yourself the best aioli to share with family, friends or enjoy all to yourself.

 A quick note about soaking cashews.
 It is beneficial to soak nuts, helping them to release an inhibiting enzyme that may block absorption of vitamins and minerals, and also helps with digestion.

-Just add the ingredients to your blender, blend for about 45 seconds and voila!
+Simply add the ingredients to your blender, and blend for about 45 seconds.